<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1538973079464292&amp;ev=PageView&amp;noscript=1">

 VII.
 Appendix

-If applicable, include a letter from collaborators at non-home institutions confirming their commitment to the study.
-The applicant is also encouraged to share pdf versions of any prior publications whose findings are directly relevant to the submitted research proposal.
+Letters of support and other material: If applicable, include letters of support from collaborators describing their contribution and commitment to the study.
+The applicant is also encouraged to share PDF versions of any prior publications whose findings are directly relevant to the submitted research proposal.
 Materials may be combined into one PDF file to facilitate uploading.

 X. Biohazards Statement